My ass was a sorry ass indeed the next morning when it got hauled out

 "Tomorrow, five o'clock.
 The store is at the corner of ninth and Bowing,

 you can't miss it.
 I'll see you then."
 The phone went dead.
-I couldn't help it.
+I couldn't

 I did that stupid ass stare-at-the-phone-in-shock thing.